Corps d'Afrique: Background and creation

-On May 1, 1863, General Orders No. 40, Department of the Gulf, was issued by Major General Nathaniel P. Banks and stated the intent of forming a corps-sized unit composed of colored soldiers:
+Seeking to not be outdone by his rival Ullman's recruiting drive, on May 1, 1863, Banks issued General Orders No. 40, Department of the Gulf, which stated his intent of forming a corps-sized unit composed of colored soldiers:

 The major-general commanding the department proposes the organization of a corps d'armee of colored troops, to be designated as the Corps d'Afrique.
 It will consist ultimately of eighteen regiments, representing all arms -- infantry, artillery, cavalry -- making three brigades of two regiments each, and three divisions of three brigades each, with appropriate corps of engineers, and flying hospitals for each division, appropriate uniforms, and the graduation of pay to correspond with the value of services, will be hereafter awarded.